Top menu

 For more information, click on a country.

-Countries having nuclear power plant(s)
+EU countries with nuclear power plant(s)